 Ms. Segil has been Chief Executive Officer of Larraine Segil Inc. (formerly Larraine Segil Productions, Inc.) since 1987 and of Little Farm Company, an agricultural holding company, since 2009.
+She also consults with entrepreneurial companies on global strategy, general management and operations.
 From 2003 until December 2006, she was a Partner of Vantage Partners, a strategic alliances and conflict resolution consulting group.
 Ms. Segil was a Partner and Co-Founder of The Lared Group, a strategic alliances consulting group, until its acquisition by Vantage in 2003.

 Ms. Segil has authored multiple business books including Intelligent Business Alliances, Fast Alliance, Dynamic Leader, Adaptive Organization and Measuring the Value of Partnering.
 Business Week and The Corporate Strategy Board have recognized Ms. Segil as an expert in alliances.
 She has been a commentator for CNN and CNBC on alliances, mergers and acquisitions.